umts/BusInfoBoard/README.md

 - `?end_animation=someAnimation` specifies which animation to use when clearing the display for refresh.
 This should probably be an "exit" animation; the default is `fadeOut`.
-- `?alternate_interval=3` specified how frequently the display should alternate between displaying the time of a departure, and the relative time (e.g. 3 min).
+- `?alternate_interval=3` specifies how frequently the display should alternate between displaying the time of a departure, and the relative time (e.g. 3 min).
 The minimum value is 1 second, and the maximum value is half the refresh interval.
 The default value is 3 seconds.